Focus areas

 Gender equality and climate change, environment & energy

-Environmental degradation, biodiversity loss, climate change and climate vulnerability affect men and women disproportionally.
-Moldova’s rural women are four times more prone to absolute poverty, and their unequal economic and social status makes them more exposed to climate and environmental hazards.
-The traditional role of women as caregivers, who look after and provides for the family, often makes them more vulnerable when the effects of climate change hits.
+Environmental degradation, biodiversity loss, and climate change disproportionately affect men and women, with rural women in Moldova being particularly vulnerable.
+Due to their unequal economic and social status, rural women are more exposed to climate and environmental hazards.
+Their traditional roles as caregivers and providers for their families often increase their vulnerability when climate change impacts occur.